JoergAlthoff/JwaBolus/README.md

 - ♿️ Accessibility-friendly: supports Dynamic Type, VoiceOver, and high contrast modes
 - 🌐 German, English, Ukrainian language support

-## 🚫 License and Attribution

-This software is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ### Additional Terms

 - Any distribution of this software (modified or unmodified) must include visible attribution in the user interface,